metaconsciousgroup/unity-starter/README.md

 #### Import packages
 Open your project, in the `Project` window, right click the `Assets` folder and choose `Import Package --> Custom Package`.
 Select `unity/unitystarter.unitypackage`.
+You will probably need to go up one level in the file hierarchy to find this.

 Now go to `Window --> Package Manager`, then search and install the `ml-agents` package.